reagent-systems/Simple-Agent-Core/README.md

 - **Change Summarization**: Automatically summarizes changes made using a cheaper GPT model
 - **Modular Architecture**: Core components are separated into their own modules

+## Tool Loading System

+SimpleAgent features a sophisticated dual-source tool loading system that automatically fetches tools from multiple sources:

+### 🌐 Remote Tool Repository
+- **Primary Source**: Tools are automatically fetched from the [Simple-Agent-Tools](https://github.com/reagent-systems/Simple-Agent-Tools) GitHub repository
+- **Optimized Loading**: Uses GitHub's Git Trees API to fetch the entire repository structure in just 2 API calls
+- **Categories Available**:
+  - `file_ops`: File operations (read, write, edit, delete, etc.)
+  - `github_ops`: GitHub operations (clone, create repos, manage PRs, etc.)
+  - `web_ops`: Web operations (scraping, API calls, link extraction, etc.)
+  - `data_ops`: Data analysis and processing tools
+  - `system_ops`: System-level operations (screenshots, etc.)
+  - More to be added soon!

+### 📁 Local Commands Directory
+- **Secondary Source**: Tools can also be loaded from the local `commands/` directory
+- **Override Capability**: Local tools take precedence over remote tools with the same name
+- **Development Friendly**: Perfect for developing and testing new tools before contributing them to the main repository

+### 🔧 How It Works
+1. **Initialization**: When SimpleAgent starts, it initializes the tool manager
+2. **Local Discovery**: First, it scans the local `commands/` directory for any custom tools
+3. **Remote Discovery**: Then, it fetches the complete tool catalog from the GitHub repository using optimized API calls
+4. **Tool Loading**: All discovered tools are loaded and made available to the agent
+5. **Automatic Cleanup**: Temporary resources are automatically cleaned up when the session ends

 ## Project Structure

 SimpleAgent is organized in a modular structure: